 Simplify customs clearances by using carnets if you're taking goods or motor vehicles into or out of the EU temporarily.

-ATA carnets are used to claim relief under temporary admission, from the customs charges normally due on importation for goods temporarily imported for use within the EU.
-They can also be used to temporarily export EU goods for a temporary admission use outside the EU provided those countries accept ATA carnets for the intended use - eg for professional equipment, exhibition goods, samples, music, film and theatre productions.
+ATA carnets are used to claim relief under temporary admission from the customs charges normally due on importation for goods temporarily imported for use in the EU.
+They can also be used to temporarily export EU goods for a temporary admission use outside the EU, provided those countries accept ATA carnets for their intended use.

 CPD carnets can be used for private or commercial motor and motor sport vehicles temporarily exported from the EU to a non-EU country.

-The guide provides information to help the trader understand whether or not a carnet is appropriate to them and, if so, how to apply.
+This guide helps you understand whether or not a carnet is appropriate to you, and how to apply if it is.

 - may be used for goods being temporarily imported for use in countries which are signatories of the ATA Carnet Convention or the Istanbul Convention

-- need to be presented every time goods are exported/re-exported, imported/reimported or transited through a country
+- need to be presented every time goods are exported and re-exported, imported and reimported or transited through a country

 In general, ATA carnets cover: